NYSE Content Update: Blackstone Digital Infrastructure Debuts for Trade after $1.8 Billion IPO

 News provided byNew York Stock Exchange

-NEW YORK, May 14, 2026 /CNW/ -- The New York Stock Exchange (NYSE) provides a daily pre-market update directly from the NYSE Trading Floor.
-Access today's NYSE Pre-market update for market insights before trading begins.
+NEW YORK, May 14, 2026 /CNW/ -- The New York Stock Exchange (NYSE) provides a mid-day update directly from the NYSE Trading Floor.
+Access today's NYSE mid-day update for market insights.

-- The S&P 500 trades at a record high, with equities up Thursday morning, as gains in technology shares boost the large cap index.
+- The S&P 500 trades at a record as gains in technology shares boost the large cap index.

-- The Global X NYSE 100 ETF jumped 1.7% yesterday, driven by a 3.9% rise in component Alphabet.
+- The Dow Jones Industrial Average retakes 50,000, boosted by Cisco Systems after its earnings.

-- Blackstone Digital Infrastructure Trust (NYSE: BXDC) will see its shares debut after pricing at $20 each.
+- Blackstone Digital Infrastructure Trust (NYSE: BXDC), a REIT, takes in $1.8 billion after pricing its IPO at $20 a share.

-- Artificial intelligence operating system Vida Global to ring the first trade bell as it lists on NYSE American.

 Opening Bell